nicusX/cloudfront-ab-testing/README.md

 ![Request flow](docs/diagram.png)

 1. The browser request is directed to the closest CloudFront Edge location.
 The request may contain the `X-Source` cookie
 2. The *Viewer Request* Lambda@Edge function check if the `X-Source` cookie is present.
-If not, rolls dice and dicides to decide which version and adds the cookie to the request, accordingly.
+If not, rolls dice and to decide which version and adds the cookie to the request, accordingly.
 3. CloudFront Distribution decides whether it's a cache-it.
 The cache key is the object URI plus `X-Source` cookie.
 4. A cache hit is served immediatly from the cache.
 It contains a `Set-Cookie` response header, cached along with the content (see below).
 5. A cache miss is handed to the *Origin Request* Lambda@Edge function.
 If the `X-Source` target the Experiment, the Origin is changed to Experiment S3 Bucket, otherwise remain unchaged and goes to Main S3 Bucket.